MHA KY May Mental Health Month

 Mental Health Month

 Since 1949, Mental Health America and our affiliates across the country have led the observance of May is Mental Health Month by reaching millions of people through the media, local events and screenings.
-We welcome other organizations to join us in spreading the word that mental health is something everyone should care about by using the May is Mental Health Month toolkit materials and conducting awareness activities.
+We welcome other organizations to join us in spreading the word that mental health is something everyone should care about by using the Mental Health Month Action Guide materials and conducting awareness activities.
+Visit here to learn more about Mental Health Month and access resources, events, and other ways to get involved.

 Contact Us